eficode-academy/helm-katas/test-helm-deployments.md

       command: ["example-command", "example-argument"]
 ```

-**Note** that we set the `restartPolicy` to `Never`.
+>:bulb: Note that we set the `restartPolicy` to `Never`.
-If we do not specify a restart policy, Kubernetes will try to be helpful, and will keep restarting our test pods, which will eventually fail the test once it reaches it's timeout.
+>If we do not specify a restart policy, Kubernetes will try to be helpful, and will keep restarting our test pods, which will eventually fail the test once it reaches it's timeout.
-Therefore make sure to specify the `restartPolicy`.
+>Therefore make sure to specify the `restartPolicy`.

-You can of course use all of the functionality of normal pod specs when writing tests, as well as use variable injection to template the tests themselves.
+You can use all of the functionality of normal pod specs when writing tests.

 Here is an example test that will check if the http endpoint of the sentences application responds to requests: